How-to Easily Install Chair Cane Webbing Yourself!

 If it’s necessary for you to color match a new chair cane webbing seat to the old, because it is part of a set, then you can use a gel stain or oil-based stain to get a fairly close match.

-It’s advisable to let the cane darken naturally on its own if at all possible though because the finish treatments seal the cane making it more brittle.
-The cane sheet can’t expand and contract with the variations of humidity as well with a finish on it, as without.
+It’s advisable to let the cane darken naturally on its own, if at all possible, though, because the finish treatments seal the cane, making it more brittle.

-And remember too, the smooth, glossy side of the cane does not absorb stain well, nor does a clear finish coat stay well.
+And remember, too, the smooth, glossy side of the cane does not absorb stain well, nor does a clear finish coat stay well.

 You will need first to rough up the new cane surface somewhat, using some sandpaper or steel wool (steel wool leaves messy fibers).
 Then, apply several light coats of stain until you get the desired result.

 Let all coats dry first before applying another.
 Next, either brush on or spray a compatible final finish clear coat.
-Don’t let anyone sit on the chair until thoroughly dry.

 ###